-#1 – I usually enjoy finding multiple uses for things around the house — always trying to get more bang for my buck.
+#1 – It’s a heating pad and an ice pack.
+I usually enjoy finding multiple uses for things around the house — always trying to get more bang for my buck.
 So I was thrilled to learn that this heating pad works both as a heating pad and as an ice pack!
 You simply toss it in the microwave for a few minutes to use it as a heating pad.
 Or, you toss it in the freezer for a 3 to 5 hours before using it as an ice pack.
 (As much as I use mine for a heating pad, I’d almost rather have a separate one to use as an ice pack.)

 #2 – The segmented compartments are what make this heating pad better than most.
 The best part: there is absolutely no way the kernels of corn can leave their sections, so each segment remains just as full as the others, and identical in size as well.
 This is great for even heat distribution, and for thick, even coverage of a particular body part.

-#3 – Since it’s filled with thousands of individual large-sized pieces of corn, it takes on the perfect shape when you’re wrapping it around any body part.
+#3 – It’s so easy to contour it into whatever shape you need.
+Since it’s filled with thousands of individual large-sized pieces of corn, it takes on the perfect shape when you’re wrapping it around any body part.
 The corn inside shifts around perfectly in order to distribute the heat right where you need it.
 At the same time, you can position it exactly as you need it around your sore spots.

-#4 – The large size is definitely big enough for wrapping around your leg, arm, back, shoulders, or neck.
-I absolutely love the size of this heading pad.
+#4 – It’s big enough for wrapping around your leg, arm, back, shoulders, or neck.
+I absolutely love the large size of this heading pad.
 I think the large size pad would feel slightly heavy for a child or senior to lift and wrap around to fit, but they make smaller versions for those situations.

-#6 – Initially, I heated mine for 3 minutes in the microwave the first few times I used it.
+#6 – It heats up in just 4 minutes.
+Initially, I heated mine for 3 minutes in the microwave the first few times I used it.
 But I quickly learned that the results are much better when you heat it for 4 minutes instead.
 It’s hotter — without burning your skin.
 And the heat lasts longer too.
 I guess it depends on your microwave.

-#7 – When applied to my neck, the heat in the Thermal Aid heating pad itself lasts for about 30 minutes.
+#7 – The heat in the Thermal Aid heating pad itself lasts for about 30 minutes.
 After that, it’s still warm, but not hot.
 I can still feel the warmth on my neck for an additional 15 minutes or so after I remove the pad.

 #8 – Hubby uses it when his leg starts to hurt or swell.
 He actually used it the night he had a knot on the back of his leg that started swelling.
 He said this heating pad felt really great on the sore spot.
 And it really did make the swelling go down.
 (We alternated with ice and heat.)
 Coincidentally, he had a doctor appointment the very next morning, and that knot on his leg turned out to be a blood clot!
 Yep, he was diagnosed with Deep Vein Thrombosis and rushed to the emergency room that day.
 The artery in his leg was almost completely blocked.
 He’s okay.
 He now has to take blood thinners for 6 months — which is routine for DVT.
 But we’re so glad that we were aware of the knot on his leg and were able to ease the pain and the swelling that night!

-#9 – At first I thought, “Oh, this will probably be just like all the other DIY heating/cooling packs out there.
+#9 – It’s really well made and will last a long time!
+At first I thought, “Oh, this will probably be just like all the other DIY heating/cooling packs out there.
 You fill them with corn (or rice) and they work for awhile.
 Ho hum.”
 But no!
 After doing a little research, I found that they use a patented process which eliminates toxic mold/fungi from forming in and around the corn.
 I also found this:

 Thermal-Aid is a revolutionary, 100% natural therapeutic heating/cooling treatment pack specifically designed for the medical field, to reduce swelling and relieve pain.
 Our researchers worked closely with milling engineers from the largest agribusiness companies in the world to create a line of products, using a unique process, which allows a specialized corn to hold temperatures for long periods of time.
 This process removes the germ from the kernel, thus removing virtually all the moisture and preventing mold or fungi from forming.
 The entire process hardens the corn segments, causing an even temperature in each segment, and creating extended temperature retainment (hot and cold).
 This also extends the life of the corn beyond that of the material it’s sewn into!
 Source